 Stick to this and you will be well on your way to a flat tummy.

-Okay, so some of us need some extra help ridding ourselves of belly bulge.
+OK, so some of us need some extra help ridding ourselves of belly bulge.
 But are diet pills the way to go?
 Mayo Clinic explains that many diet pills are just tools for weight loss, and not a one-stop-shop for burning fat.
 Additionally, limited research — especially for non-prescription supplements — raises many safety concerns.
 (Supplements not checked by the FDA can contain harmful ingredients.)
 It is best to consult a doctor before wading through the wide world of dietary supplements.

 … and why liposuction should be an absolute last resort